vassvik/odin-glfw/README.md

 # odin-glfw

+Odin bindings to GLFW 3.2.1.

+Contains a minimal usage example program, without any OpenGL functionality.

 In Windows, just build normally using the latest build, as it will use the bundled .dll and import lib (works as of 21-05-2017).

 In Linux, only require glfw to be installed (from your repo) and in the library path.